-5.3.6 Test 4: Water-pack freezing capacity, water-pack storage compartment capacity and power consumption:

-Application: Combined appliances only.

-Step 1: Continue the Test 3 conditions.
-DO NOT adjust the freezer thermostat.

-Step 2: Label and stabilize water-packs at M:+27°C, T:+32°C, H:+43°C.

-Step 3: At the end of the 12 hour night-time phase of a 24 hour cycle load a minimum of 1.6 kg of water-packs and not less than 2.4 kg of water-packs per 50 litres of gross freezer volume into the freezer compartment in accordance with user instructions which includes any rack or structure provided for holding water-packs.
-The process 4 to achieve the maximum freezing capacity must be stated in the user instructions.

-Step 4: Record freezer and refrigerator compartment temperatures every minute for the following 24 hours.
+- 5.3.7 Test 5: Water-pack freezing capacity, water-pack storage compartment capacity and power consumption - Application: Combined appliances only. - Power: Simulated solar power as clause 5.3.1. - Step 1: Continue the Test 4 conditions.
+DO NOT adjust the freezer thermostat. - Step 2: Label and stabilize water-packs at M:+27°C, T:+32°C, H:+43°C. - Step 3: At the end of the 12-hour night-time phase of a 24-hour cycle load a minimum of 1.6 kg of water-packs and not less than 2.4 kg of water-packs per 50 litres of gross freezer volume into the freezer compartment in accordance with user instructions which includes any rack or structure provided for holding water-packs.
+The process4 to achieve the maximum freezing capacity must be stated in the user instructions. - Step 4: Record freezer and refrigerator compartment temperatures every minute for the following 24 hours.
 Measure electricity consumption and the cooling system duty cycle over the same duration.
-Report energy consumption in kWh/day, percentage on-time over the 12 hour solar phase and graphically display on/off cycles.
+Report energy consumption in kWh/day, percentage ontime over the 12-hour solar phase and graphically display on/off cycles.